-Buckeye Health Plan covers certain prescription drugs and over-the-counter drugs when prescribed by a Buckeye Health Plan provider.
+Through the Unified Preferred Drug List (UPDL), Buckeye Health Plan covers certain prescription drugs and over-the-counter drugs when prescribed by a Buckeye Health Plan provider.
 The pharmacy program does not cover all drugs.
 Some require prior authorization.
 Some drugs have limitations on age, dosage or maximum quantities.

 The Unified Preferred Drug List (UPDL) is the list of drugs covered by Buckeye Health Plan.
 Buckeye Health Plan works with the Ohio Department of Medicaid (ODM), providers and pharmacists to ensure that medications used to treat a variety of conditions and diseases are covered.
 The UPDL applies to drugs you receive at retail pharmacies.
 The UPDL is continually evaluated by ODM’s Pharmacy and Therapeutics Committee to promote the appropriate and cost-effective use of medications.